 How do I enable network connectivity and ensure responsible usage?

 Remove network restrictions to ensure students can connect at home

 Many school devices are restricted to school networks only.
 If you’re sending devices home, be sure to remove restrictions so that students can connect to their home network.

 For details, see Restrict networks and network interfaces.

 Allow or block access to websites

 Many schools put content restrictions on their networks.
 You don’t have that same control over students' home networks.
-You can use denylists to prevent users from accessing the same content on their Chromebooks at home and in school.
-Denylists are user policies that can be set for different organizations.
-So, you can create different denylists for teachers and students, or for students in different schools and grades.
+You can use blocklists to prevent users from accessing the same content on their Chromebooks at home and in school.
+Blocklists are user policies that can be set for different organizational units.
+So, you can create different blocklists for teachers and students, or for students in different schools and grades.